statamic/docs/content/collections/docs/local.md

 :::

 ## Install Statamic
-In your terminal, `cd` to the directory you want to start a new Statamic project in and run the install command.
+In your terminal, `cd` to the parent directory you want to start a new Statamic project in and run the install command.

 ``` shell
 statamic new $project_name